hvk5388/My-Personal-Website/description.md

 #Clinique Virtual Reality
 Clinique Virtual Reality is a way to experience personalized cosmetic advice from any location, at any time.
 It allows the user to scan their face, view the problem areas, and recommends products and solutions.
 I worked on creating high fiedlity wireframes for the application.
 #UXPA
- UXPA strives to give UX students oportunities to gain expreience outside of the classroom.As the founding treasurer of UXPA, Penn State Chapter, I have put in a lot of work to get the club started.
-Leading meetings, recruiting members, and workign to become a recognized club are some of my tasks.
+UXPA strives to give UX students oportunities to gain expreience outside of the classroom.
+As the founding treasurer of UXPA, Penn State Chapter, I have put in a lot of work to get the club started.
+Leading meetings, recruiting members, and working to become a recognized club are some of my tasks.
 We haven't currently finished any projects, but we are well on our way.